-The partial government shutdown continues with seemingly no end in sight as President Trump and Democratic lawmakers refuse to compromise and pass a spending bill – with funding for a border wall at the crux of the fight.
+The partial government shutdown became the longest in history as President Trump and Democratic lawmakers refused to compromise and pass a spending bill – with funding for a border wall at the crux of the fight.

 The government partially shuttered at midnight on Dec.
 22. The shutdown affects about one-quarter of the government, including nine Cabinet-level departments.
 It has also culminated in some 800,000 federal employees off the job or working without pay.